Girlhood Interrupted at the National Museum of Women in the Arts

 September 08, 2019 - Washington, DC

 Ashley Joi is an abstract painter specializing in a unique style that incorporates mixed-media with traditional painting.
-Ms. Joi created three paintings in response to the Center on Poverty’s Initiative on Gender Justice and Opportunity work that convey the depth of both the sorrow and joy experienced by Black women and girls.
+Ms. Joi created three paintings in response to the Center on Gender Justice & Opportunity’s work that convey the depth of both the sorrow and joy experienced by Black women and girls.

 She gained inspiration for her painting Tears from a focus group participant who said, “[A white girl’s] tears carry more value than [a] Black girl’s [tears].”
 By creating golden tears in response, Ms. Joi emphasized the egitimacy and value of Black girls’ pain.
 She also encompassed the girl in a golden shield, symbolizing that she deserves nurturing, protection, and support.

 Her second piece, Dreaming of Love, features Orishas, characters derived from Yoruba mythology originating from present-day Nigeria.
 Hidden within the painting are Adinkra symbols of the Ashanti people from present-day Ghana.
 Ms. Joi created this piece to provide Black girls with an uplifting image rooted in this country’s history of slavery.

 Lastly, the painting Empower Her presents a Black woman supporting a young Black girl on her shoulders, representing a visual depiction of overcoming adultification bias with love and nurturing.

 Sancha McBurnie is a photographer who focuses on portraiture, concert, and event photography.
 Ms. McBurnie chose to take portraits of Black girls that affirmed the authentic childhood of her models, asking them to come to the studio in their natural clothes and hair, and allowing them to pose in whatever way they chose, that best reflected who they are.